DavidCain/mitoc-trips/README.md

 biking, skiing, mountaineering, rafting, canoeing, and surfing.
 All trips are open to MITOC members - a community of thousands.

-Since its creation, the site has had over 4,000 users and 170,000 page views.

 # Deployment
 It takes a single command and a few minutes to deploy this software.
 Clone the [mitoc-ansible][mitoc-ansible] repository and follow the instructions